yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 - Focus on the **top-impact queries first**, not on the highest regression ratios

 Why:
-- ImpactScore reflects *real workload impact*, not just relative degradation
+- ImpactScore reflects real workload impact, not just relative degradation
 - A query that regresses slightly but runs thousands of times is usually more important than a query that regresses heavily but runs rarely

 > NOTE: